pawanpaudel93/LensNote/README.md

 ---

-<p align="center"> LensNote is a decentralized social network to create persoanal and public notes creation and sharing using Lens Protocol on Polygon's eco-friendly blockchain .
+<p align="center"> LensNote is a decentralized social network to create personal and public notes creation and sharing using Lens Protocol on Polygon's eco-friendly blockchain .
     <br>
 </p>